How to Map Siemens S7 Tags to OPC UA: A Production-Grade Implementation Guide

 def map_s7_quality_to_opcua(plc_status: int) -> ua.StatusCode:

-"""Translate PLC diagnostic bits to OPC UA StatusCode."""
+"""Translate PLC diagnostic bits to an OPC UA StatusCode."""

 return ua.StatusCode(ua.StatusCodes.BadDeviceFailure)